en_USEnglish

 Deployment time

-Because of its flexibility and customizability, deploying an OpenStack infrastructure can take longer than other off-the-shelf cloud solutions.
+Due to its flexibility and customization, deploying an OpenStack infrastructure can take longer than other off-the-shelf cloud solutions.

 Learning

-Learning OpenStack can be a challenge for IT teams unfamiliar with the platform, requiring additional investment in training and resources.
+Learning OpenStack can be challenging for IT teams unfamiliar with the platform, requiring additional investment in training and resources.

-OpenStack requires significant hardware resources to run optimally, which can mean additional costs for businesses.
+OpenStack requires significant hardware resources to operate optimally, which can result in additional costs for businesses.

 Benefits of OpenShift

-OpenShift offers a simplified deployment experience thanks to its user-friendly interface and integrated development tools.
+OpenShift offers a simplified deployment experience with its user-friendly interface and integrated development tools.

 Integrated orchestration

-OpenShift uses Kubernetes for container orchestration, offering advanced application management in a containerized environment.
+OpenShift uses Kubernetes for container orchestration, providing advanced application management in a containerized environment.

 OpenShift automates application deployment, allowing developers to focus on building applications rather than managing infrastructure.